adobe-webplatform/Demo-for-Alice-s-Adventures-in-Wonderland/README.md

 Using CSS Shapes to enhance visual storytelling.

 All code is offered under the [Apache License Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+For licenses on third-party libraries used see [NOTICE](./NOTICE) file.

 All assets are offered under the [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 license](http://creativecommons.org/licenses/by-nc-sa/3.0/deed.en_US).